Vauxhall Adam review

 The best emissions returns are achieved with Vauxhall’s ecoFLEX Start/Stop tech, but the cars lacking it put out closer to 125g/km, which will have more of an impact on your wallet when it comes to paying road tax.

 The 1.0-litre, 1.2-litre and 1.4-litre petrol units all offer similar average fuel economy, ranging between roughly 53mpg and 58mpg.
 There's no diesel engine available, as Vauxhall believes it would make the car too expensive and the typical Adam buyer doesn't want or need a diesel.
-The long-term warranty and a low insurance group keep other running costs under control though.
+The low insurance group keeps other running costs under control though.